Her Name is Leslie Knope, and She is Breaking Barriers for Women in Politics

 Full disclosure - I love Leslie Knope, and I am a huge fan of Parks & Recreation.
 I believe that my sincere appreciation for this show stems from two critical factors.
 First, the intentions of our characters are always good, even if they are sometimes misconstrued.
 Second, the characters are always willing to try, even if they don't always succeed.
 I could talk all day about all the elements of Parks & Rec that I find enjoyable and refreshing, but today I want to focus on women in politics, using our role model of the ineffable Leslie Knope.

 When we talk about why women are missing from political centres, the conversation is often limited to mention of discrimination on the part of voters, caucuses, and governments.
-While these are certainly factors that influence the prevalence of women in positions of leadership, they are not the only nor the primary considerations.
+While these are certainly factors that influence women's prevalence in positions of leadership, they are not the only nor the primary considerations.
 Understanding the full range of systems, beliefs, and factors that bar women from participation will help us best create meaningful remedies to eliminate these barriers.
-So let's deep dive into how Parks and Rec demonstrates a variety of factors preventing women from participating in politics and what solutions the show indicates that have given us a full cast of powerful women.
+So let's deep dive into how Parks and Rec demonstrates various factors preventing women from participating in politics and what solutions the show indicates that have given us a full cast of powerful women.

 You can read the report on the study for yourself here!
 In short, the study viewed small-level political positions as a gateway to higher-level positions.
 This study, in particular, made a connection that individuals holding positions in student government were more likely to both be involved in and have success in municipal, provincial, and federal elections.
 Considering that, at the University of Alberta, where the study was conducted, only 3 women had been elected to a presidential position in the past 12 years and on average held only 35% of other elected positions, despite forming 56% of the student body, women were concluded to be severely underrepresented.
 Critically, it was determined that this underrepresentation was not due to either a lack of interest or a lack of qualification.
 The study found that more than any other identity factor, including race, gender has a significant impact on the confidence of an interested student in seeking elected office.
 Gender also had the most impact on all elements of a candidate's campaign.